statisticsforsocialscience/dataforsocialscience/README.md

 ## Installation

-You can install the current version of dataforsocialscience from github:
+You can install the current version of dataforsocialscience from github as follows:

 ``` r
 if(!require(devtools)){